Identifying the Desired Word Suggestion in Simultaneous Audio: Study 2

 \subsection{Procedure}

 This study used the same web interface as Study 1.
 Participants completed informed consent, a demographic questionnaire and received instructions before completing six practice trials and 24 evaluation trials in each condition.
 There was a short questionnaire after each condition.
 To recruit a larger and more diverse set of participants in this study, we recruited 96 participants by posting Human Intelligence Tasks (HITs) on Amazon Mechanical Turk, a crowdsourcing platform.
 We paid participants \$3.50 for their time.

 Similar to the crowdsourcing procedure used by Vertanen et al.~\cite{vertanen-impact}, we eliminated workers that failed to meet a control standard.
 The standard we chose was 50\% accuracy in the \textsc{Sequential} (control) condition.
 Since there was no overlap between the voices in the \textsc{Sequential} condition, this should have been an easy accuracy to achieve.
 We returned rejected HITs to the pool until we had 96 participants that met the standard.
-No participant was able to complete more than one HIT in this study, and, to our knowledge, no participants had previously completed Study 1 since we recruited from different pools for each study.
+No participant was able to complete more than one HIT in this study, and, to our knowledge, no participants had previously completed Study 1 since we recruited via word-of-mouth in Study 1 and not via Amazon Mechanical Turk.